TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

    class OfferController extends ActionController
    {
-      // Action methods will be following here
+      // action methods will be following here
    }

-When realizing the desired tasks through *Action* methods you will often stumble upon very similar flows and patterns.
-Each task will be carried out by a single *Action* or a chain of *Actions*:
+When realizing the desired tasks through *action* methods you will often stumble upon very similar flows and patterns.
+Each task will be carried out by a single *action* or a chain of *Actions*:

 #.
-A list of Domain Objects is to be displayed.
+A list of domain objects is to be displayed.
 #.
-A single Domain Object is to be displayed.
+A single domain object is to be displayed.
 #.
-A new Domain Object is to be created.
+A new domain object is to be created.
 #.
-An existing Domain Object is to be edited.
+An existing domain object is to be edited.
 #.
-A Domain Object is to be deleted.
+A domain object is to be deleted.

 We will shed some light on these recurring patterns in the following sections.
 Together with the schedule model, you will learn the background to